diecccoo/Cultural-heritage-bigdata-project/README_PARZIALE_EUROPEANA_SCRAPER.md

 ### `europeana_ingest_batch.py` – Europeana Metadata Producer

 This script fetches metadata from the Europeana API using a fixed list of provider IDs.
-For each provider, it retrieves a number of pages (configurable via `PAGES_PER_HOUR`) with 100 records per page.
+For each provider, that we previously decided, it retrieves a number of pages (configurable via `PAGES_PER_HOUR`) with 100 records per page.
 The use of `cursor` allows scrolling within a single session.

-#### ⚙️ Key Features
+#### Key Features

 - Simulates a museum uploading its own metadata
 - Publishes records to Kafka topic `europeana_metadata`
 - Avoids duplicates via local file `downloaded_guids.txt`
-- Skips image download to avoid overloading the pipeline
+- Skips image download to avoid overloading the pipeline, but saves its url in the metadata
 - Uses `scheduler.py` to periodically execute the script

-#### ⚠️ Known Limitations
+#### Known Limitations

 Due to the design of the Europeana API:
-- The `cursor` mechanism **only works in continuous sessions**; we cannot resume precisely where we left off between runs.
+- The `cursor` mechanism **only works in continuous sessions**; we cannot resume precisely where we left off between different API calls.
-- `start` values above 1000 are **not supported**, which limits pagination without cursor.
+- `start` values above 1000 are **not supported** by the Europeana API, which limits pagination without cursor.
 - We cannot guarantee full coverage of a provider unless `PAGES_PER_HOUR` is sufficiently large.
-- There is no built-in error recovery between script executions.

 These constraints are acceptable in our architecture, as the script is intended to **simulate ingestion**, not serve as a complete harvesting solution.

-#### 🧾 Sample Metadata Message
+#### Sample Metadata Message

 ```json
 {